PierreMarchand20/sphinx_cpp_quickstart/docs/source/object_oriented/polymorphism.rst

 .. note:: We added the keyword ``override`` in the definition of ``who_am_i`` in the derived class.
 It indicates to the compiler that the function is meant to override a virtual function from a base class, and compilation will fail if it does not.

-    It helps to detect common errors where the prototype of the function has a typo (missing argument, missing ``const`` keyword, etc.) and thus is not overriding the function from the base class but just adds a new function member using overload (using :ref:`sec_member_functions`).
+    It helps to detect common errors where the prototype of the function has a typo (missing argument, missing ``const`` keyword, etc.) and thus is not overriding the function from the base class but just adds a new function member using overload (using :ref:`object_oriented/classes_objects:member functions`).

 .. note:: One usage of base classes with pure virtual member function is to define interfaces.
+It helps keeping particular implementations of interfaces (such as ``Farmer`` in our example) separate from other parts of the code that only depend on the interface.

+.. note:: Another example more in the context of scientific computing:

+    - Define an interface (with an abstract class) for an operator with a matrix-vector product (modelled with a pure virtual function).
+    - Different implementations (derived classes from the abstract class) can be defined: dense matrix, sparse matrix, compressed matrix, etc.
+    - Then, iterative linear solvers such as GMRES or CG can be defined only depending on the interface (abstract class) without depending directly on the particular matrix implementations.